Cyprus–Malta relations: History

 Cyprus and Malta established diplomatic relations on 13 September 1972.
 During the Cold War era both countries cooperated within the framework of the Non-Aligned Movement and the Neutral and Non-Aligned European States.
 In 1984 discussion at the United Nations Security Council (Meeting 2535) Maltese ambassador Victor Gauci described Cyprus as a "sister island Republic in the Mediterranean".
 In 2005, Malta's High Commissioner for Cyprus Saviour John Balzan pledged support for the reunification of Cyprus to Cypriot President Tassos Papadopoulos.

 Part of the territory of the Republic of Malta & all the territory of the Republic of Cyprus under its control are both part of the Euroregion Euromed.
 Both countries are members of the Mediterranean Sea Basin Programme & the EU Med Group.

-the European Union and NATO
+The European Union and NATO

-Both countries became members of the European Union in 1 May 2004.
+Both countries became members of the European Union on 1 May 2004.
 Cyprus and Malta are not members of NATO, Cyprus is not a member of NATO's Partnership for Peace, and Malta is also a member.